zmandel/dailybot/README.md

  - Team Member Performance (for each member "name")
  - Role Member Performance (for each "role") based on your team member performance report.
  - Areas of improvements (at member, role and team levels)
 ```
+## Technical details
+  - The Daily form is inlined in the chat by using "Adaptive Cards" for Teams.
+  - The form is sent to each user in parallel by using Power Automate´s "Concurrency control" feature in the "for-each" loop, and with a set deadline.
+  - To handle parallelism inside that loop, only "compose" actions are used as local "write" variables (except "orderedUsers" but in a safe way)
+  - Some actions with Teams/Excel at the beginning use a custom retry policy, otherwise 5-minute delays can occur as the Office365 services "wake up".